 “I’ll start chest compressions.
 You get the AED,” a Paramedic shouted.

 The woman guided Alivia outside.

-Several minutes later the two paramedics came out with Grandpa on the stretcher.
+Several minutes later, the two paramedics came out with Grandpa on the stretcher.

-They lifted him up onto the gurney and rolled him out to the ambulance.
+Without giving her an answer, they lifted him up onto the gurney and rolled him out to the ambulance.

 “I’ll stay with her,” the woman said.

 The two men nodded and jumped in the rig.

 Sheriff Roy Bonich arrived in his old white ford just as the ambulance passed by.
 He stepped out of the car, closed the door and walked over to Alivia.
 “I heard the call on the scanner.
 How about I take you home, Alivia.”

 “I was too late.
 I should have come earlier.”
 She sobbed and pressed her lips together then gazed up at the sheriff.
 “Am I, right?”